 Reading Events from another site or Microsoft 365 group

-- URL of another SharePoint site
+- URL of any SharePoint site

 - Microsoft 365 Group